whatisnuclear/website/advanced-reactors.md

 <div class="row">
 <div class="col-md-12" markdown="1">

-# Useful reactor metric inputs
+# Useful reactor data

 Given these, many useful quantities can be computed for comparison, such as mined uranium and SWUs needed per kWh.
+It'd be nice if people got serious about putting these all on [Reactor Consumer Labels]({% link _posts/2025-08-07-reactor-consumer-labels.md %}).

 <table class="table table-striped">
 <tr>